Proud to be celebrating 170 years in business

-Section 37/41 - Hospital Orders with restrictions
+Section 37/41 - Hospital Orders with Restrictions

 If you are detained under Section 37/41 Mental Health Act 1983 (as amended) (MHA 1983) you have been convicted of an imprisonable offence (other than murder and certain other offences where the sentence is fixed by law) and you have been handed down a hospital order by either the Magistrates or Crown Court.
 The hospital order requires you to be detained in hospital for treatment rather than serving a custodial sentence in prison.